Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-22-69-6492°-n-a-proper-visit-to-tromso-norway.md

 <br/>

 As the night waned and my departure grew closer, I was sent off with Italian chocolates and hopeful plans to meet in the future.
 I was to catch a ferry and start a new journey.
+I'm heading to the old viking capital Trondheim.
+After that my new goal, provided last minute and offhandedly by someone full of good advice and preparation, whom I hope to make a good friend, is a little set of islands off the coast and to the north of Scotland known as Faroe.
+So far as things transpire in my favor!

 </div>